-This Policy applies to all students, staff members, faculty members, prospective students and employees, and trustees of the University, as well as volunteers, guests, visitors, and independent contractors.
+This Policy applies to the conduct of all students, staff members, faculty members, prospective students and employees, and trustees of the University, as well as volunteers, guests, visitors, and independent contractors.
+The associated procedures establish the framework for addressing alleged prohibited conduct, including, for students and employees (inclusive of both faculty and staff), the University's Formal Grievance Processes.

 The core purpose of this Policy is the prohibition of Sexual Harassment, Sexual Misconduct, and Retaliation.
-When an alleged violation of this Policy is reported, the allegations may be subject to resolution using the University's processes detailed in the Procedures for Resolution of Complaints under the Non-Discrimination and Non-Harassment Policy and the Policy Prohibiting Sexual Harassment and Sexual Misconduct. ("Procedures") determined by the Director of OECR/Title IX Coordinator.
+When an alleged violation of this Policy is reported, the allegations may be subject to resolution using the University's processes detailed in the Procedures for Resolution of Complaints under the Non-Discrimination and Non-Harassment Policy and the Policy Prohibiting Sexual Harassment and Sexual Misconduct, ("Procedures") determined by the Director of OECR/Title IX Coordinator.
 Arcadia seeks to create an educational and working environment that is free from Sexual Harassment and Sexual Misconduct.
 Please see the Office for Sexual and Gender-Based Violence Prevention & Education website for more information about Arcadia's efforts and its commitment to a safe environment for all community members.

-If the alleged conduct reported via a Formal Complaint falls within the U.S. Department of Education Office of Civil Rights' Title IX Regulations' definition of Sexual Harassment (see Section XII(A)), occurred within Arcadia's Education Program or Activity, and occurred within the United States, Arcadia will use the hearing procedures provided in Appendix A of the Procedures, which are consistent with 34 CFR 106.45 (which describes the hearing procedures required by the Title IX Regulations).
+If the alleged conduct reported via a Formal Complaint falls within the U.S. Department of Education's Title IX Regulations' definition of Sexual Harassment (see Section XI(A)), occurred within Arcadia's Education Program or Activity, and occurred within the United States, Arcadia will use the hearing procedures provided in Appendix A of the Procedures, which are consistent with 34 CFR 106.45 (which describes the hearing procedures required by the Title IX Regulations).
 Arcadia may only use these procedures if the Complainant is participating or attempting to participate in Arcadia's Education Program or Activity at the time the Formal Complaint is signed/filed.
-If the alleged conduct falls outside of the definition of Sexual Harassment but would meet the definition of Sexual Misconduct, or could constitute Sexual Harassment but occurs outside of Arcadia's Education Program or Activity (for example, in an off-campus building) or outside of the United States, Arcadia will use the hearing procedures provided in Appendix B (for student Respondents) or Appendix C (for employee Respondents) of the Procedures.
+If the alleged conduct falls outside of the definition of Sexual Harassment but would meet the definition of Sexual Misconduct, or could constitute Sexual Harassment but occurs outside of Arcadia's Education Program or Activity (for example, in an off-campus building or outside of the United States), Arcadia will use the hearing procedures provided in Appendix B (for student Respondents) or Appendix C (for employee Respondents) of the Procedures.